 Music doesn’t just happen on a stage — it happens behind the scenes, in our minds, bodies, and spirits.
 Our 2021-22 season begins with a journey into this space as we a reflect on the unspoken ways we can share our inner selves with one another.
 The silence speaks just as loudly as the music in this program featuring works by Mario Lavista (Mexico), Reena Esmail (America/India), and Amanda Harberg (America).
-Enjoy a world premiere of Scott Wheeler’s “Portrait Gallery” for bassoon and piano, performed by Longy’s own Nanci Belmont and Spencer Meyer.
+Enjoy a world premiere of Scott Wheeler’s “Portrait Gallery” for bassoon and piano, performed by Longy’s own Nanci Belmont and Spencer Myer.

 Bassoonist Nanci Belmont, praised as “outstanding” by the New York Classical Review, is a dynamic musician enjoying a diverse career as a performer, educator, and arts advocate.